-Non-Stop Heavy-Duty scaffolding must be tied to the structure to prevent it from tipping over.
+Non-Stop STANDARD -DUTY scaffolding must be tied to the structure to prevent it from tipping over.
 Non-Stop differs from other scaffolding in that there is only one work platform that travels up and down the towers.
-The type, and location, of ties depends on the height of the work platform.
+The type, and location, of ties depends on the height of the work platform, not the tower.

 When using any type of winter enclosure, the scaffold must be tied more frequently due to increased loads from the effects of wind and weather against the enclosure materials.
 Contact Non-Stop Scaffolding or an engineer for advice.